dfinity/motoko-dev-server/.github/CONTRIBUTING.md

 1. Make sure you have a GitHub account, an internet connection, and access to a terminal shell or GitHub Desktop application for running commands.

-1. Navigate to the DFINITY public repository in a web browser.
+2. Navigate to the official repository in a web browser.

-1. Click **Fork** to create a copy of the repository associated with the issue you want to address under your GitHub account or organization name.
+3. Click **Fork** to create a copy of the repository associated with the issue you want to address under your GitHub account or organization name.

-1. Clone the repository to your local machine.
+4. Clone the repository to your local machine.

-1. Create a new branch for your fix by running a command similar to the following:
+5. Create a new branch for your fix by running a command similar to the following:

     ```bash
     git checkout -b my-branch-name-here
     ```

-1. Open the file you want to fix in a text editor and make the appropriate changes for the issue you are trying to address.
+6. Open the file you want to fix in a text editor and make the appropriate changes for the issue you are trying to address.

-1. Add the file contents of the changed files to the index `git` uses to manage the state of the project by running a command similar to the following:
+7. Add the file contents of the changed files to the index `git` uses to manage the state of the project by running a command similar to the following:

     ```bash
     git add path-to-changed-file
     ```
-1. Commit your changes to store the contents you added to the index along with a descriptive message by running a command similar to the following:
+8. Commit your changes to store the contents you added to the index along with a descriptive message by running a command similar to the following:

     ```bash
     git commit -m "Description of the fix being committed."
     ```

-1. Push the changes to the remote repository by running a command similar to the following:
+9. Push the changes to the remote repository by running a command similar to the following:

     ```bash
     git push origin my-branch-name-here
     ```

-1. Create a new pull request for the branch you pushed to the upstream GitHub repository.
+10. Create a new pull request for the branch you pushed to the upstream GitHub repository.

     Provide a title that includes a short description of the changes made.

-1. Wait for the pull request to be reviewed.
+11. Wait for the pull request to be reviewed.

-1. Make changes to the pull request, if requested.
+12. Make changes to the pull request, if requested.

-1. Celebrate your success after your pull request is merged!
+13. Celebrate your success after your pull request is merged!